Odds And Ends

 Never, however, try to cover up your mistakes.
 You may think you’re clever, but you really aren’t that good at lying.
 The person you’re dealing with probably won’t believe you, and if his lawyer catches you at trial in that lie (and he probably will; the trial lawyer’s best-honed skill is trapping liars on the witness stand) you will lose your case.
 As I always tell my clients, there is one sure rule in the courtroom: Liars Lose.
 And one of the beauties of telling the truth is that you don’t have to remember what you’ve said.

-There is one further step in avoiding litigation.
+As any competent, honest attorney in Dallas / Fort Worth will tell you, there is one further step in avoiding litigation.
 The Bible admonishes us to be “wise as serpents and harmless as doves.”
 We’ve just gone through the harmless-as-doves side of this saying.
 But why do you need the wisdom of serpents?
 Simple.
 Because there are two other categories of people of whom you must be wary: the Crazies and the Crooks.

 The Crazies are those who will never be happy with you, no matter what you do.
 Nothing you can do will please them.
 Whether they are born that way or something in life put them on that road is unimportant; all that matters is they will be unhappy with you and will be sure to tell their friends of your incompetence and post their low opinion of you on the internet.
 A hint: if their opening conversation with you is a litany of their woes and of all who have mistreated them, gracefully find yourself too busy to handle their job.
 And never hire them.
 Trust your hunches.
 I do not know anyone who has been in business for more than a few years who has not been stung by at least one of these folk.
 If we are lucky, our losses will be small, but whatever the loss, the education we get is, again, invaluable.